-  Because people struggle to remember everything that they have read, you want to briefly restate everything that you have already written about.
-This way, readers can get a quick summary that jolts their brain and makes them remember why your content was so important in the first place.
+Because people struggle to remember everything that they have read, you want to restate everything that you have already written about briefly.
+This way, readers can get a quick summary that jolts their brains and makes them remember why your content was so important in the first place.

 2) Include a Call To Action

-All of your content should have a specific goal to it.
-Whether you are raising awareness about something, selling a product or trying to convince people to do business with you, there should be a clear objective.
+All of your content should have specific goals.
+Whether you are raising awareness about something, selling a product, or trying to convince people to do business with you, there should be a clear objective.

 At the end of each article and web page, you should include a call to action (CTA).
-This is a very specific request that gets the reader to do something.
+CTA is a particular request that gets the reader to do something.
 Your CTA could be as simple as asking visitors to like you on Facebook or share your article on Twitter.

-When writing a CTA, make it as simple and straightforward as possible.
-The reader should know exactly what you want them to do.
+The reader should know what you want them to do.

 If you are selling a product, write “Click Here To Buy.”
 If you want visitors to hire you, make your call to action read “Click Here To Message Me About Job Opportunities.”